7 Mistakes to Avoids in Corporate Gifting

 7. Neglecting the Religious and Cultural Beliefs

 Not everyone in your office or those working with you celebrate the same festivals or have the same cultural beliefs as you.
-So, delivering a corporate gift to a person of Hindu religion on Christmas may be taken as insensitive.
+So, delivering a corporate gift to a person of the Hindu religion on Christmas may be taken as insensitive.
 Therefore, know the person well before sending the gift.
 Moreover, you can take the opportunity to send them corporate gifts on occasions they celebrate.

 Avoid these corporate gifting mistakes to level-up your game and to strengthen your relationships with your extended family at the workplace.